 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
 It constitutes Allica Bank Limited’s modern slavery and human trafficking statement for the financial year ending December 2021.
 Allica Bank Limited ("Allica") takes a zero-tolerance approach to slavery and human trafficking.

 Allica is a business bank that offers customers access to banking experts, finance solutions and effortless digital banking.
 We are committed to being dependable, expertly attentive and helping businesses to succeed.
-Our operations are based in the UK, and our head office is located at First Floor, Eldon House, 2-3 Eldon Street, London, EC2M 7LS.
-We employ over 179 people across our offices in London and Milton Keynes and details about our organisational structure, governance and performance can be found in our 2021 Annual Report.
+Our operations are based in the UK, and our head office is located at 4th Floor, 164 Bishopsgate, London EC2M 4LX.
+We employ over 280 people across our offices in London, Milton Keynes and Manchester and details about our organisational structure, governance and performance can be found in our 2022 Annual Report.
 We will continue to work hard to ensure that modern slavery and human trafficking do not take place in our business or supply chains.

 This statement is applicable to Allica and its subsidiaries.